Sayo-nika/Alcantara/.github/CONTRIBUTING.md

 ```
 ## Variable Naming

-Alcantara uses UpperCamelCase to be consistent with Flutter's definition names. snake_case is not allowed by headlessCamelCase is allowed too.
+Alcantara uses UpperCamelCase to be consistent with Flutter's definition names. snake_case is not allowed but headlessCamelCase is allowed (only for variables, class names has to be UpperCamelCase).

 ## Linting